nickfox/GpsTracker/README.md

 Apr 20, 2014 - v3.2.0

-Soem pretty major changes here.
+Some pretty major changes here.
 The android app now has google play location services running in a background service.
 Also updates will restart if phone is rebooted.
 The servers are both now using json and jquery.
 Xml is gone forever.
 Both servers now support multiple map types.
 It's currently set up for google maps, bing maps and OpenStreetMaps.

 *************